For John F. Kennedy His Inauguration: Background

 Robert Frost was an American poet born in San Francisco, California, in 1874.
 His poems were initially published in the United Kingdom before being published in the United States.
-He was a four time recipient of Pulitzer Prize, and was widely referred as an esteemed poet.
+He was a four-time recipient of the Pulitzer Prize, and was widely referred as an esteemed poet.

 Kennedy had asked Frost to read "The Gift Outright" and Frost had agreed, but upon viewing the arrangements for the inauguration, spent the evening before the ceremony composing this new poem as preamble to the requested poem.
 However, in the bright sunshine of the event he had difficulty reading his new poem and resorted to reciting "The Gift Outright" alone.

 Frost's handwritten copy was framed with a note from Jacqueline Kennedy written in pencil upon its back: "For Jack.
 First thing I had framed to be put in your office.
 First thing to be hung there."
 This copy was donated to the John F. Kennedy Presidential Library, arriving unannounced through the mail, April 2006 via bequest of a will of a former Kennedy Administration staff member who died in 2005.